White Fir Springs Oregon

 White Fir Springs: Camping, Lodging & Vacation Rentals

-White Rock Campground, just 2 miles away, provides a convenient option for campers on a free first-come, first-served basis.
-This campground is equipped with amenities such as picnic tables, fire pits, and a vault toilet.
+Camping is permitted in the Ochoco National Forest, and White Rock Campground, located just 2 miles away, offers a convenient, first-come, first-served option.
+The campground is equipped with picnic tables, fire pits, and a vault toilet.

 Affordable vacation rentals for short and long term stay at Prineville